civicrm/civicrm-dev-docs/docs/extensions/civix.md

 civix help generate:case-type
 ```

-This reports that civix expects a <Label> argurment and an optional name:
+This reports that civix expects a `<Label>` argument and an optional name:

 ```bash
 civix generate:case-type "Volunteer Training" Training